enovatedesign/lighthouse-ci/README.md

 Lighthouse CI is a Docker image used to run Google Lighthouse Audits within a CI environment :rocket:

 :warning: There are multiple ways of running Lighthouse within CI.
-We are using the [LHCI](https://github.com/GoogleChrome/lighthouse-ci)
+We are using [LHCI](https://github.com/GoogleChrome/lighthouse-ci).

 ## Contributing